Last Updated on

 - Numbness and spasms in the muscles of the legs.
 Intense pain in the knees and loss of strength to support the body while walking.

 - An increase in water weight could cause the limbs to be stiff, which can also manifest in a form of carpal tunnel syndrome.
-This can cause pain and tingle in the joints and, especially, in fingers.
+This can cause pain and tingling sensation in the joints and, especially, in fingers.

 - Being exhausted and easily tired could indicate the presence of rheumatoid arthritis.
+There’s usually a previous history of rheumatoid arthritis.
 These symptoms are concurrent with having your own immunity system fight against your body.

 How Does Pregnancy Affect Your Arthritis?